By Dr Bilal Shirazi | 27 Sep 2022

 5. Reviewing your alcohol intake

 Review your alcohol intake and cut back if necessary to protect your heart.
+For example, if you enjoy a glass of wine, why not make it part of your dinnertime routine and enjoy the social benefits, too?

 6. Managing stress